BS in Child & Family Studies

 - "C" or better in ENGL 1001 and MATH 1021 or higher

-Students should contact the College of Human Sciences and Education Office of Student Services with questions regarding admission requirements.
+Students should contact the College of Human Sciences & Education Office of Student Services with questions regarding admission requirements.